-Lebanon’s remote hillsides offer a multitude of white trails perfect for snowshoeing escapades
+Lebanon’s remote hillsides offer a multitude of white trails perfect for snowshoeing.

-To extend the winter wonderland experience, an overnight stay in the mountains after a snowshoing trip is highly recommended.
-In Horsch Ehden there are little wooden lodges, located right at the Nabeh Jouit entrance, which can be booked for the night.
-While there, make sure to ask the manager Ramonda to serve up her special hrisse, a creamy wheat and chicken stew oozing with cinnamon and nutmeg.
-At the end of the day, energised by the hearty broth, you may just feel like putting your snowshoes back on again and heading out for a walk in the snow lit up by the moon and the starry night sky.
+To extend the winter wonderland experience, an overnight stay in the mountains after a snowshoeing trip is highly recommended.
+In Horsh Ehden, there are little wooden lodges located right at the Nabeh Jouit entrance, which can be booked for the night.
+While there, make sure you enjoy the special hrisse, a creamy wheat and chicken stew oozing with cinnamon and nutmeg.
+At the end of the day, energized by the hearty broth, you may just feel like putting your snowshoes back on again and heading out for a walk in the snow lit up by the moon and the starry night sky.
 It’s just magical.

 SNOWSHOEING IN LEBANON

-Essentials for a day of snowshoeing include a backpack, solid waterproof hiking boots, warm clothes (breathable and waterproof), a first aid kit equipped with a survival blanket, shovel, snow probe, headlight, water, hot drink (avoid alcohol), and energy bars.
+Essentials for a day of snowshoeing include a backpack, solid waterproof hiking boots, warm clothes (breathable and waterproof), a first aid kit equipped with a survival blanket, shovel, snow probe, headlight, water, hot drinks like tea or hot chocolate (avoid alcohol) and energy bars.

-2. Upper highlands: Laqlouq, Aqoura, Tannourine, Hasroune, Hadath El Jebbeh, Becharre
+2. Upper highlands: Laqlouq, Aqoura, Tannourine, Hasroune, Hadath El Jebbeh, Bcharre

 3. Ehmej has a two snowshoeing trails

 4. The highest summit in the Middle East: Kornet es Sawda 3,083 m